B-AROL-O/FREISA/code/oak-d-lite-module/README.md

 - Create and configure nodes
 - Upload pipeline to device at its instantiation: `device = depthai.Device(pipeline)`

+*Note*: by passing to `depthai.Device` a different pipeline, it is possible to 'change' the CV model used in the camera.

 Overview of `depthai.Pipeline`: [here](https://docs.luxonis.com/projects/api/en/latest/components/pipeline/#reference).

 #### Nodes